zammad/zammad-admin-documentation/channels-form.rst

 If you do not use Zammad-Forms: **disable** them.

 But don't worry!
 Zammad does limit the maximum created tickets based on different criteria.
-It also ensure that the E-Mail-Address being used is valid (with MX-Check on the E-Mail-Domain).
+It also ensure that the email address being used is valid (with MX-Check on the email’s domain).

 .. csv-table:: Form settings to limit Ticket-Creation
    :header: "Option", "Default value", "Description"